kmasani-sre/aws-eureka/sqs/README.md

 ## SQS Queue Types
 ### Standard Queues
 Standard queues are fast but at the same time they do not offer any gaurantee about the order in which messages are sent out.
-But they do guarantee atleast-once delivery of the message.
+They do guarantee atleast-once delivery of the message.
 Maximum number of in-flight messages is 120K

 ### FIFO Queues
-FIFO queues are slow when compared to Standard queues - this can be related to additional overhead of ensuring that the order of messages is maintained.
-These queues always sends only 1 message.
+FIFO queues maintain the order of messages.
+They are slow when compared to Standard queues - this can be attributed to additional overhead of ensuring that the order of messages is maintained.
+These queues do not introduce any duplicate messages and does exactly-once processing of a given message.
 Maximum number of in-flight messages is 20K.

+## SQS Visibility Timeout
+When a message is read by a consumer, it is not immediately deleted instead, it still lives in the message queue.
+Because SQS is a distributed system, there is no guarantee that consumer has received the message or has processed the message successfully.
+To ensure that messages are not lost, consumers must delete the message from SQS queue once it is successfully processed.

+But if the message still resides in the Queue, won't other consumers pick them?
+No, to ensure that the message is not read by other consumers, there is a configuration option called 'Visibility Timeout' By setting appropriate visibility-timeout value, SQS ensures that the message is not made available for other consumers immediately and the first consumer who processes the message successfully will delete the message at the end of the transaction.

+Default visibility timeout: 30 seconds.
+Minimum is 0 seconds and maximum is 12 hours.

+Note:
+1. In an event of first consumer crashing before the message is deleted from the Queue, then on visibility-timeout expiry, message  is made available for all consumers again.
+2. Always ensure that you set visibility timeout to match execution time of your business logic.
+This ensures that the message is not made available for multiple consumers.